goto40/mdsd/docs/item_lang.md

 Additional, project specific property definitions can be added to support custom modeling aspects.

+Project specific property definitions are specified in a property definition set (which can inherit from other property definition sets).
+You implicitely inherit from the built in property set.
+Thus, you cannot redefine the existing properties like `description`, `minValue`, etc.

 Property definitions define where a property is applicable:
 ```
 PropertyDefinition: 'property'